All I Want Is Everything #1

 Caitlin, USA – saltonmyskinATgmailDOTcom

-I have to say, this is the best zine I’ve read for a long time!
+This is the best zine I’ve read for a long time!
 It’s 54 pages long and half-sized, which provided me with plenty of reading material on my recent 4-hour train journey from Wales to Nottingham.
 Caitlin is a professional writer, and this really shows in the quality of her work.
-It was one of those reads where I kept coming across sections that I wanted to highlight, and/or rip out and pin on my wall, especially her discussion of the view that men who rape are some unstoppable force of nature that women must spend their time avoiding (why do we never see ads that read “DON’T RAPE.
+It was one of those reads where I kept coming across sections that I wanted to highlight, and/or rip out and pin on my wall, especially her discussion of rape culture (why do we never see ads that read “DON’T RAPE.
 DON’T HIT YOUR GIRLFRIENDS” ?)!
-That section was taken from a piece about victim blaming and rape culture, where she writes a letter to Elly Jackson (La Roux) expressing her disappointment in the comments Elly made about how “some girls” (read: ‘sluts’) shouldn’t be surprised when the men they attract beat them up (read the F-Word’s take on the interview here)!
+That section was taken from an open letter to Elly Jackson (La Roux) expressing her disappointment in the comments Elly made about how “some girls” shouldn’t be surprised when the men they attract beat them up (read the F-Word’s take on the interview here)!
 That was my favourite piece, I think – she argues very clearly and passionately against the common victim-blaming viewpoints, such as the idea that a man who rapes will always be a man who rapes, or only a certain type of woman ever gets raped.
 Elsewhere in the zine, Caitlin writes about the pointlessness of nostalgia, including her nostalgia for her 90s teen years, and how we tend to look at the past through rose-tinted glasses.
 Another highlight was a long piece on running, strength and femininity, where Caitlin discusses running her first marathon, and the feelings of strength and serenity that running gives her.
 She believes that according to our culture, women must be weak in order to be sexy, and “armchair psychologists” try to claim that women are not “designed” to be strong – but she argues that this is bullshit.
-The layouts in this zine are very simple and plain, but Caitlin admits in the zine that she’s a “creature of words”, not visuals.
-The quality of writing more than makes up for this.
-It’s just how I like perzines – long, well-written, and full of interesting ideas that I mull over in my mind for days after!
+This zine is just how I like my perzines – long, well-written, and full of interesting ideas to mull over for days after.

 A Coast to Coast Journal